 This document is the first of three reports pertaining to a longitudinal evaluation of a local procurement school feeding pilot project in the Department of Nippes for the years 2015-2017.
 The project is born of the following Government of Haiti (GoH) priorities:

 This study was commissioned by CNSA with the financial and logistic support of WFP and FAO.
 The objective was to examine the processes that NGO and governmental agencies employ to select beneficiaries of social assistance programs in rural Haiti.
-The task responds to needs associated with current humanitarian aid and development programs such as: Ede Pep, with the Ti Manman Cheri assistance program to mothers with children in primary school and managed under the Economic and Social Assistance Fund (FAES
+The task responds to needs associated with current humanitarian aid and development programs such as: Ede Pep, with the Ti Manman Cheri assistance program to mothers with children in primary school and managed under the Economic and Social Assistance Fund (FAES).

 This document is a summary of CNSA’s more comprehensive, Report on Beneficiary Targeting in Haiti: Detection Strategies.
 It is meant as a summary of that report and a beneficiary selection guide for organizations working in the humanitarian aid and development sectors.
 With input from Haiti’s CNSA, the World Food Program (WFP), the Food and Agricultural Organization (FAO), USAID, Oxfam, and a long-list of other Humanitarian agencies, the guide refines the fundamental best practices of beneficiary targeting in the Haiti.
-The discussion begins by defining what is meant when we say targeting.
-Focus then narrows to the following specific challenges encountered in Haiti,

 This document presents the results of a Pre-Crisis Market Mapping and Analysis (PCMMA) undertaken for GOAL Haiti, focused on seasonal drought affecting the maize and beans market systems.
 Both products are important in the target region, Gressier, Haiti.
 On the one hand they represent a critical source of income for rural producers.
 Black, red and white beans in particular are considered among the most important cash crops in Gressier.
-Both are also important in terms of consumption.
-Maize is among the most popular cereal staples.
-Rural

 The idea of Frequency Lists comes from the Freelisting technique used in Cultural Consensus Analysis (Romney et. al. 1986; Borgatti 1992).
 The technique is designed to document categorical knowledge, usually among non-literate people whose folkways are little known outside their living group.
 For example, a researcher may wish to learn about the types of local foliage rural Haitian leaf doctors use to concoct herbal remedies.
 The researcher would ask a sample of leaf doctors to give the names of plants they use.
 The questions are typically asked of 20 to 30 respondents.
 Responses from the sample of respondents are then correlated.